-Separate account assets are reported at fair value as a summarized total on the consolidated statements of financial condition.
 The fair value of separate account assets is based on the fair value of the underlying assets.
-Separate account assets are primarily invested in mutual funds, but also have investments in fixed maturity securities and hedge funds.
+Separate account assets are primarily invested in mutual funds, fixed maturity securities, and hedge funds.

 Level 1 assets include mutual funds that are valued based on reported NAVs provided by fund managers daily and can be redeemed without restriction.
 Management performs validation checks to determine the reasonableness of the pricing information, which include, but are not limited to, price fluctuations above predetermined thresholds from the prior day and validation against similar funds or indices.
-Variances are investigated, further analysis is performed and resolutions are appropriately documented.
+Variances are investigated, further analysis is performed, and resolutions are appropriately documented.